heptarch/heptarch.github.io/drafts/demon.md

 A flock of small, fast planetoids pursues a larger; it savages a pursuer in flickering whips of light and ingests it before it can heal itself with the surrounding dust.
-Twelve small planetoids break off and dance into alignment around the larger.
-In a sort of ritual slowness, they fold up the central creature and disappear, like a letter sealed and despatched for delivery.
+Twelve small planetoids break off, dance into alignment, and with a ritual slowness, fold up the central creature and disappear; like a letter sealed and despatched for delivery.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->